 Are you one of the thousands of people in the United Arab Emirates right now?
-In this time of uncertainty, we have compiled a list of important helplines, embassy numbers, accommodation and hotel regulations and ways to stay up-to-date with official sites.
-Flights are getting suspended with the airspace and closed and people in need of shelter and accommodation are increasing.
+In this time of uncertainty, we have compiled a list of important helplines, embassy numbers, flight disruptions and ways to stay up-to-date with official sites.
+Flights schedules are changing constantly with the airspace regulations.
 The Dubai Media Office urges all residents and tourists to closely follow official sources of information.
 Here is everything you need to know in this confusion.

 Keep an eye out for official government sources